The Abstract Submission Deadline is January 7th, 2018.

 Submission Site Information and Deadline

-You will be able to submit your abstract on the submission site of www.periopmedicine.org until the deadline of Wednesday, January 17, 2018 11:30 p.m.
+You will be able to submit your abstract on the submission site of www.periopmedicine.org until the deadline of Sunday, January 7, 2018 11:30 p.m.
 EST. No abstracts will be accepted after the deadline.
 You will be informed by email of your acceptance by Jan 26th, 2018.
-The abstract size is limited to 3,000 characters including spaces.
+The abstract size is limited to 300 words.

 Eligibility: Perioperative Medicine Summit is accepting abstract submissions in three categories: